 Take Your Mind Off Of Your Cat For A Bit

 How do you relax on vacation while your cat is at home?
+Do you have any tips for a less stressful goodbye?
 Let us know in the comments below!